· · ·

 Is Puerto Princesa Worth Visiting?

 Puerto Princesa is the capital city of Palawan province.
-It’s easy and cheap to get to, as it has the largest airport in Palawan.
+It’s cheap and easy to get to, as it’s home to the largest airport in Palawan.

-There is island hopping in Puerto Princesa, but it’s at Honda Bay, a 15-minute drive north of the city proper.
-The main things to see are sandbars, beaches and sea life such as starfishes.
+There is island hopping in Puerto Princesa – at Honda Bay, a 15-minute drive north of the city proper – but it’s not quite as spectacular.
+The main things to see are sandbars and beaches.

 What Puerto Princesa does have is easy access to the Puerto Princesa Subterranean River, a national park and a UNESCO World Heritage Site.